Textualize/textualize.io/data/blog/2022-08-01---7-things-about-terminals.md

 Knowing this convinced me to lower the barrier to using `@lru_cache`.
 There are a number of small functions in Textual, that are not exactly slow, but called a large number of times.
 Many of them were highly cacheable and judicious use of `@lru_cache` provided a significant win.
 Typically a `maxsize` of around 1000-4000 was enough to ensure that the majority calls were cache hits.

 Here's an example of the kind of function that benefited from caching.
-This method combines two rectangular regions in to a single region that fits both.
+This method calculates where two rectangular regions overlap.
 You can see it doesn't do a great deal of work, but it was called 1000s of times.

 <script src="https://gist.github.com/willmcgugan/8d161a6b1104aa2b79b6656893d4055d.js"></script>